Princeton-University-Art-Museum/puam-api-docs/README.md

 ## Responses and data format

-All data is in [JSON](http://json.org) format.
-Here is a typical response:
+All data responses are in [JSON](http://json.org) format.
+Here is a typical response for a single object:

 ```json
 {